KaiFenzl/KaiFenzl.github.io/_pages/about.md

 I want to continue my academic path and become an independent group leader, which would allow me to build my own friendly, productive and collaborative work environment.
 I am looking forward to these new challenges in the near future.

-the [GitHub pages](https://pages.github.com/) service creates static HTML pages based on these files, which are hosted on GitHub's servers free of charge.